 The course presents a unified approach to plane and solid geometry.
-Emphasis is placed on the application of properties, postulates, and theorems of geometric figures in two and three dimensions.
+Emphasis is placed on using inductive reasoning to discover geometric properties and using deductive reasoning to explain why the properties work.
 Topics include congruence, similarity, parallel lines, polygons, circles, volume and constructions.

-Students taking this course will be required to have a scientific calculator, such as the TI-30XIIS.
-There is an approximate fee for this course of \$5 for the geometry tool
+Students taking this course will be required to have a scientific calculator, such as the TI-30X.
+There is an approximate fee for this course of \$5 for the geometry tool kit.